 At All Children’s, we are an academic institution offering clinical training to trainees and inter-professional staff, as well families and community audiences.
 We educate on key topics like weight management, pediatric obesity screening, and obesity prevention strategies.

-Contact us to learn about training opportunities and our upcoming Thrive 4 Life virtual curriculum for children and families.
+Consult our healthy weight resources for clinicians, or contact us to learn about training opportunities and our upcoming Thrive 4 Life virtual curriculum for children and families.

 Research and Discovery in Pediatric Obesity

 As part of Johns Hopkins Medicine, we are committed to advancing the field of pediatric obesity medicine using our outstanding team of clinical leaders and investigators based within our Institute for Clinical and Translational Research.
 Using a collaborative approach between our nationally and internationally known basic scientists and clinical investigators, we are actively involved in a variety of research efforts focused on pediatric obesity prevention, diagnostics and treatment.
-Click here to learn about our ground-breaking PREDICT (Prospective Research on Early Determinants of Illness and Children's health Trajectories) study, one of the country’s only studies focused on identifying early life factors stemming in pregnancy that may be associated with weight-related and other health risks.
+Learn about our ground-breaking PREDICT (Prospective Research on Early Determinants of Illness and Children's health Trajectories) study, one of the country’s only studies focused on identifying early life factors stemming in pregnancy that may be associated with weight-related and other health risks.